Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ```shell
 make drop_application
 ```
-If this part is skipped then even the example connector will generate cost.
+If this part is skipped then even the example connector will generate credit consumption.

 ## Integration tests
 Duration: 2

 Connectors Native SDK Java module comes with integration tests bundled.
-Those tests build the SDK module and deploy it using mocked empty application from the `example-native-sdk-app/` directory.
+Those tests build the SDK module and deploy it using mocked empty application.
-The test cases are taking significant time to complete and can be quite costly, because of that they mostly cover only happy paths.
+The test cases are taking significant time to complete because they require the whole Connector to be built and deployed to Snowflake.
-To run those test go into `connectors-native-sdk-integration-tests/` directory.
-In the `Makefile` specify a path to a file with Snowflake credentials, this path should be in the `SNOWSQL_CONFIG_FILE` environmental variable at the top.
-This file should follow snowsql format and the connection will be used to perform the tests.
+To run those tests you need to specify the Snowflake connection credentials in the file that is located in the `.env` directory.
-When the connection files is provided run:
+When the connection file is provided run:

 ```shell
 make test
 ```